Table of Contents

 This also helps you track your investment strategy.
 If you have a small amount of money in an old account, you may not pay as much attention.
 If your investment goals change — for example, if you decided to shift some of your allocation from stocks to bonds — you may forget to update your old account, which means your money may not be invested as you'd like.

 And as crazy as it sounds, people do forget about money in old retirement plans.
-The Philadelphia office of the Department of Labor's Employee Benefits Security Administration returned more than $274 million in lost retirement savings to workers last year.
+In fact, the National Registry of Unclaimed Retirement Benefits is a free resource that can help you locate lost or forgotten benefits.
 By rolling over to your current 401(k), you don't risk losing track of an old account.